Tuareg people: Colonial era

 French colonial administration of the Tuareg was largely based on supporting the existing social hierarchy.
-The French came to the conclusion that Tuareg rebellions were largely the result of the implementation of policies that undermined the authority of traditional chiefs.
-The French wished to create a protectorate operating, ideally, through single chieftains.
-It was proposed that French support for the chieftains would result in them becoming loyal adherents of the colonial authority, and the authority would interact with the Tuareg only through the chieftains.
-One of the consequences of this policy was that the French authorities did little or nothing to improve the status of the servile portion of Tuareg society, believing that the noble caste, on whom their policy relied, would not survive without slaves.
+The French concluded that Tuareg rebellions were largely the result of reform policies that undermined the traditional chiefs.
+The colonial authorities wished to create a protectorate operating, ideally, through single chieftains who ruled under French sovereignty, but were autonomous within their territories.
+Thus French rule, relying on the loyalty of the Tuareg noble caste, did not improve the status of the slave class.